CronCats/docs/content/docs/env-file.md

 Development has been much easier since the invention of the `.env` file.
 You can easily set your environment variables and values with the syntax ENV_VARIABLE = VALUE and boom!

-Env file allows you to customize individual variables for your environment. `.env` files are line delimitated text files, meaning that each new line represents a single variable.
+Env file allows you to customize individual variables for your environment. `.env` files are line delimited text files, meaning that each new line represents a single variable.
 By convention .env variable names are uppercase words separated by underscores.
 Variable names are followed directly by an = which, in turn is followed directly by the value.

 ## .env setup

-After installing Croncat Cli [How to install Agent Cli](https://docs.cron.cat/docs/agent-cli/) you want to run Croncat with notifications and uptime monitoring, or configure the different settings.
+After installing CronCat Cli [How to install Agent Cli](https://docs.cron.cat/docs/agent-cli/) you want to run CronCat with notifications and uptime monitoring, or configure the different settings.
 To do this, you need to run the following command:

 ```bash
 cp /lib/node_modules/croncat/.env.example .env